Research Ethics and Governance

 Research ethics

 Research ethics ensures the safety, dignity and rights of research participants whilst providing assurance that studies are conducted within an ethical framework as outlined in LJMU Code of Practice for Research and Knowledge Exchange.
 Unless deemed exempt by LJMU, all research or knowledge exchange projects (including pilot studies) led by LJMU staff and students involving human participants or the collections and/or use of their data requires a favourable ethical opinion from an appropriate Research Ethics Committee (REC).
 If the requisite favourable ethics opinion is not secured, your project may not be covered under the University's liability/indemnity policies.
 The process of research ethics at LJMU also covers LJMU Research Governance Approval.
-For projects exempt from LJMU ethical review, there are separate processes to obtain LJMU Research Governance Approval.
+For projects exempt from LJMU ethics review, there are separate processes to obtain LJMU Research Governance Approval.

 Research Governance